junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > The angel didn't blink the slightest; his stare could quite literally burn a hole on Dean's face.
 He waited for the words to sink in.
 >
 > Two inches.
-That was the distance between the angel's lips to his neck.
-There was barely two inches.
+That was the distance between the angel's lips and his neck.
+There were barely two inches.
 That was all Dean could think about.
 >
-> The last thread of reasoning in Dean's mind knew he wouldn't be able to give *any* decent answer that Castiel would be satisfied about, so he forced his tongue to stay still, and he forced his body to not swing or lean in even closer to close the last remaining distance between them, or do *anything* at all.
-That thin thread of reasoning was so sure if he ever moved, he would do something unbelievably stupid and crazy and got himself smitten.
+> The last thread of reasoning in Dean's mind knew he wouldn't be able to give *any* decent answer that Castiel would be satisfied with, so he forced his tongue to stay still, and he forced his body to not swing or lean in even closer to close the last remaining distance between them, or do *anything* at all.
+That thin thread of reasoning was so sure that if he ever moved, he would do something unbelievably stupid and crazy and get himself smitten.
 So he held his breath and froze completely.
 >
 > Dean didn't breathe until he realized the angel disappeared without saying goodbye.
 He blinked then.
 Slowly.
 As if his whole body was just slowly thawing.
 >